What it’s like being a Dallas Cowboys fan living in New Jersey

 Ever since seeing the Cowboys on Thanksgiving Day 1979, I've been a die hard fan.
 My first memories of pro football were with names like Tony Dorsett (still my favorite player), Randy White, Ed "Too Tall" Jones, 'the guy with the cool hat' Coach Tom Landry and of course, the Dallas Cowboys Cheerleaders.
 Normally when I talk football with people, I always get "How the heck did you become a Cowboys fan?"
 Or, "Where did you go wrong?"
 Well, there's your answer in case you were wondering.

-I don’t think there are many rivalries that match the intensity of a Cowboys/Giants game.
-I’ve had the great fortune to go to see some great matchups between my Cowboys and the New York Giants over the years at the old Giants Stadium including the game in 1993 in the blustery cold when Emmitt Smith separated his shoulder and still helped the Cowboys win the division and go on to a Super Bowl win later that season.
+I don't think there are many rivalries that match the intensity of a Cowboys/Giants game.
+I've had the great fortune to go to see some great matchups between my Cowboys and the New York Giants over the years at the old Giants Stadium including the game in 1993 in the blustery cold when Emmitt Smith separated his shoulder and still helped the Cowboys win the division and go on to a Super Bowl win later that season.
+I was also on hand when Emmitt Smith busted a long run on the opening drive of the 1995 season as well.
+I remember how you could almost feel the air come out of the lungs of the Giants fans in the stands that night.